jackfrancisdalton/GitWit/README.md

 <p>

 # GitWit
-> DISCLAIMER: this project is currently in development

 GitWit is a CLI tool that extracts & summarises Git information to help you make better, faster, more informed decisions with just a couple of key strokes.
 No api calls required, no payments, this app generates outputs exclusively from the data available in your git repository(s).